tgoldenberg/brn-gitbook/chapter_7_establishing_a_database_schema.md

 Currently `MessagesView.js` displays a list of conversations with the last message sent displayed.
 Intuitively, if we press on one of these conversations, we should be directed to a conversation view, where we can scroll through all the messages and create new messages.
 We also may want to be able to direct to a Profile View for when any of the user’s avatars is pressed.

-Therefore, we have to replace the static component of `MessagesView` and replace it with a new `Navigator` with the routes `Conversations`, `Conversation`, and `Profile`.
-While the `Conversations` and `Conversation` route will be specific to the `MessagesView`, we will reuse the `Profile` view in other parts of our app.
-We will also reuse the other components, for example, when a user wants to message another user from a different part of our app.
+Therefore, we have to replace the static component of `MessagesView` and replace it with a new `Navigator` with the two routes `Conversations` and `Conversation`.

 Let’s move the contents of `MessagesView.js` to another file, `Conversations.js`, and fill in `MessagesView.js` with a new `Navigator` component.